Do you want to solve engineering challenges by using programming and computer modelling? Study Computational Engineering at UiS!

 Students can go on a study abroad experience during the 3rd semester of the master's programme in Computational Engineering.

 The 3rd semester consists of 30 ECTS credits of flexible courses and electives.
-During the exchange semester you can choose subjects relevant to the master program, and also depending on personal interests and career opportunities.
+During the exchange semester you can choose courses relevant to the master programme, and also depending on personal interests and career opportunities.
 The courses you want to take abroad must be approved by the department.
-It is important that the subjects/ courses from abroad not overlap with subjects you have already taken.
+It is important that the courses from abroad not overlap with courses you have already taken.
 An advice is to think about your professional career and your fields of specific interest.
+You must choose at least one non-science/technological course equivalent to 5-10 ECTS (e.g. economics, languages, ethics, project management, green transition or similar).

 More opportunities

-In addition to the recommended universities listed below, UiS has a number of agreements with universities outside Europe that are applicable to all students at UiS, provided that they find a relevant subject offering.
+In addition to the recommended universities listed below, UiS has a number of agreements with universities outside of Europe that are applicable to all students at UiS, provided that they find a relevant course offering.
 Within the Nordic region, all students can use the Nordlys and Nordtek networks.

 Svalbard